Welcome to CAA.

 - All membership changes, including additions or deletions, must be authorized by the purchaser or authorized representative of the membership account.
 Renewal is for a 12-month period based on the month of initial enrollment, or most recent renewal, whether or not membership benefits have been exercised.

-The following costs are not included in the CAA Membership, and the Member hereby agrees to indemnify and hold CAA SCO and its service providers harmless from any liability arising therefrom:
+The following costs are not included in CAA Membership dues, and the Member hereby agrees to indemnify and hold CAA SCO and its service providers harmless from any liability arising therefrom:

 - Cost of parts, labour or repairs in connection with roadside assistance service.